loginom/admin-guide-l10n/data-en/integrator/README.md

 It is a platform component running as an application for Internet Information Services (IIS) and allowing for publication of the user's own web services.

-The Loginom Integrator usage allows for implementation of the solution architecture providing resilience, load balance and horizontal scaling.
+The Loginom Integrator usage allows for implementation of the solution architecture providing fault tolerance, load balance and horizontal scaling.

 ## System Requirements